Jürgen Vollmer: Career

 In Paris, Vollmer was initially an assistant to William Klein, for whose first two feature films he also took the still photos at the end of the 1960s, for the first, Who are you, Polly Magoo?
 (1966) also the poster photo.
-In addition to his photo reportages for magazines and book publishers, Vollmer also frequently photographed during filming, including two films with Catherine Deneuve.
+In addition to his photo reportage's for magazines and book publishers, Vollmer also frequently photographed during filming, including two films with Catherine Deneuve.
 One of his photos of Romy Schneider in Chimney No. 4 (1966) became the poster photo for the film.
 His photos of Rudolf Nureyev, taken in 1966 during the filming of a ballet film, were published in the US in 1975 in the photo book Nureyev in Paris.

 Vollmer lived in New York in the 1970s and 1980s, and in Los Angeles in the early 1990s.
 In addition to his work as a photojournalist, he was art director for various magazines for the first ten years.
 His numerous travel reports resulted in two photo books: African Roots (1979) and Sex Appeal (1976).
 For the latter, William S. Burroughs wrote the preface, which ends with the words, "[...]
 [Vollmers] photos are realer than the flesh, realer than death".

 For French films (including four by Alain Resnais), Vollmer travelled to Europe several times for the duration of the shooting and photographed, for example, Jeanne Moreau, Gérard Depardieu, Isabelle Adjani and Dirk Bogarde.